pip-services/pip-services-docs/content/en/net/commons/reflect/object_reader.md

 The ObjectReader class allows you to examine the properties of an object (property instrospection) and to dynamically read them.

-Important points
+**Important points**

 - In contrast to [PropertyReflector](../property_reflector) which only introspects regular objects, this ObjectReader is also able to handle maps and arrays.
 - For maps, properties are key-pairs identified by string keys.
 - For arrays, properties are elements identified by integer index.
-- This class has a symmetric implementation across all languages supported by the Pip.Services toolkit and it is used to support dynamic data processing.
+- This class has a symmetric implementation across all languages supported by the Pip.Services toolkit and is used to support dynamic data processing.
 - Because all languages have different casing and case sensitivity rules, this ObjectReader treats all property names as case insensitive.

 ### Static methods

 #### GetProperties
-Get the values of all properties in specified object and returns them as a map.
+Get the values of all properties in a specified object and returns them as a map.

 The object can be a user defined object, map or array.